 The effect of COVID-19 on UK impact investing

-Despite the slowdown, we expect the impact investing market to show increased activity in the wake of COVID-19, as investors mobilise cash to help the economic recovery of the country, and rectify the inequalities that have been exacerbated by the pandemic.
+Despite the slowdown, we expect the impact investing market to show increased activity in the wake of COVID-19, as investors mobilise cash to help the economic recovery of the country, and rectify the social issues and inequalities that have been exacerbated by the pandemic.
 Fund manager Triple Point has already set up a Kick Start fund to help early stage businesses that have yet to raise funding, which will sit alongside its Impact EIS fund.

 Social impact investments are less likely to fail than conventional investments